20LitersAdmin/liters_tracker/docs/chip_notes.md

 0. Next deploy:
 - `rails db:migrate` to make `Report#contract_id` optional

-3. Tweak reporting workflow
-- reports#create needs to check for an existing duplicate first

 4. What about un-met plans?
 - Help Rebero see work to be accomplished by Sector